 Some examples of dichotomistic bias have been pointed out by Stephen Senn in "Dichotomania: an obsessive compulsive disorder that is badly affecting the quality of analysis of pharmaceutical trials;" and by Frank Harrell in "Statistical Errors in the Medical Literature;" I believe the effects of this "dichotomaniac" cognitive bias also permeate society through a plethora of social and cultural issues beyond those outlined in the paper.
 I am committed to dismantling the grip of dichotomistic bias by counteracting false dichotomies with balance.
 In the words of Francois Chollet, "I want to write code that feels like art, and make art that thinks like code".

-When I'm not doing statistics, you can usually find me at the Judo dojo (watch one of my competition matches here), or lifting weights at the gym.
-I also listen to a lot of music, and particularly enjoy blackened symphonic deathcore.
+When I'm not doing statistics, you can usually find me on the mat at Kano Martial Arts (watch one of my competition matches here), or lifting weights at the gym.
+I also listen to a lot of music; I have a particular affinity for blackened symphonic deathcore and synthwave/darkwave electronic music.
 I occasionally write reviews and interviews at Metal Exposure as well.